-The exact number of credits awarded is at the discretion of the Doctoral committee to be reconfirmed by the Head of the Doctoral School of History. [cf. Appendices: A.10].
+The exact number of credits awarded is at the discretion of the Doctoral Committee.
+Credits granted for publications should be reconfirmed by the Head of the Doctoral School of History only for those pursuing a Hungarian doctoral degree.

-4.3.3 Doctoral Awards
+4.2.5 Doctoral Awards

-4.3.3.1 CEU Academic achievement award for first-year doctoral students
+4.2.5.1 CEU Academic Achievement Award for First-year Doctoral Students

-These awards are meant to reward outstanding coursework and performance during the comprehensive exam.
+These awards are meant to reward outstanding coursework and performance during the comprehensive examination.
+Selection criteria: